 - Instantiates the core from HDL. - Connects the client interface through the QSGMII adaptation module.
-See Chapter 4, Using the Client Side GMII/MII Datapath. - Connects the physical-side interface of the core to a Zynq-7000, Virtex-7, Kintex-7 or Artix-7 FPGA transceiver.
+See Chapter 4, Using the Client Side GMII/MII Datapath. - Connects the physical-side interface of the core to a Kintex UltraScale, Zynq-7000, Virtex-7, Kintex-7 or Artix-7 device transceiver.